hetupandya/git-myhelp/README.md

 ## Push changes to a remote Branch

     git remote add charlie ../charlie
-    ... make changes into alpha / master & commit...
-    git push charlie master
+    make changes into alpha repo's master branch & commit..... git push charlie master

   > * User makes changes to `master` branch of `alpha` repo and commits
   > * Then pushes `master` to remote repo `charlie`
   > * All the objects required for the commit are copied to `charlie`
   > * If someone is working on remote branch `master` & it's checkout, `git push` will fail
   > * If user wants a repository that they can push to whenever they want, they want a central repository that they can push to and pull from, but that **no one commits to directly**.
-They want something like a GitHub remote.
-They want a bare repository.
+They want a `bare-repository` .
   > *     git clone alpha delta --bare
   >       git remote add delta ../delta
-  >       ... make changes into alpha / master & commit...
+  >       Make changes into alpha / master & commit......
   >       git push delta master

 <br><br>